-If DBA user authentication method is only the OS authentication and "NONE" is specified to "REMOTE\LOGIN\PASSWORDFILE" in the Oracle initialization parameter file, specify a database user without DBA authority.
+If the administrator user authentication method is only the OS authentication by setting "NONE" to "REMOTE\LOGIN\PASSWORDFILE" in the initialization parameter file, specify a database user without SYSDBA authority for the user name of the parameter.

-In case of specifying a database user with DBA authority, an error occurs and monitoring cannot be executed.
+When specifying a database user with SYSDBA authority, an error occurs when this monitor resource starts, causing the monitoring process not to be executed.